tajinderchana/JamfPro-Browser-Configuration/README.md

 # Custom Schema for JamfPro External Applications
-Custom Schema that can be added into JamfPro to manage Google Chrome Settings across your environment.
+Custom Schema that can be added into JamfPro to manage setting for applications such as Google Chrome Settings across your environment.
 This will add settings that can be configured to manage settings in the browser.

 ## Getting Started
 1. Create a new Configuration Profile